ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 - The detailed information about the source volumes or cloned volumes is not provided.

-- List can be limited by using the `filter` parameter.
+- The list can be limited by using the `filter` parameter.
 The filter is based on the status of the ‘filter’ parameter.

 ## Frequently asked questions
 {: #snap-clone-faqs}

-Here are some of the following frequently asked questions on snapshots and clonning that are documented on the FAQ page:
+Following are some of the frequently asked questions on snapshots and clonning that are documented on the FAQ page:
 - [What are the key differences between a snapshot and a clone?](/docs/power-iaas?topic=power-iaas-powervs-faqs#snap-vs-clone)
 - [Is there any UI to perform snapshot or clone operations?](/docs/power-iaas?topic=power-iaas-powervs-faqs#snap-clone-ui)
 - [Are there any initial snapshot requirements in terms of storage?](/docs/power-iaas?topic=power-iaas-powervs-faqs#snap-storage-req)